 - ensure that all students can participate

-- ensure that patriotic ceremonies are conducted in a manner that is consistent with the , the and the school’s own Inclusion and Diversity Policy.
+- ensure that patriotic ceremonies are conducted in a manner that is consistent with the Code of conduct for directors of Victorian public , the Victorian Public Sector and the school’s own Inclusion and Diversity Policy.

 Patriotic ceremonies may include: